 Just get your Ethereum public address and enter this into your crypto tax app and your crypto tax software will do the rest.
-There’s instructions on how to do this here.
+We have instructions on how to do this step by step.
 We’ve also got instructions for specific wallets like MetaMask, Coinbase wallet and more on our integration pages.

 Does Compound report to the IRS?